c0rnch1p/Gh0sty/readme.md

 to extensive use.
 A keyword system is used for basic controls and navigation between Chat GPT, Stable Diffusion and MusicGen.
 Text to speech (gTTS) is enabled by default and responses are read aloud in a tolerable voice.
-Response content is tuned to be slightly more interesting and humanlike than standard Chat GPT responses.
+Response content is tuned to be slightly more interesting and humanlike than standard Chat GPT responses
 ##
 #### Installation
 ##